Skip to main content

 1. 27 March 2026: President Volodymyr Zelenskyy visited Saudi Arabia and signed a defence‑cooperation framework.

-2. The pact sets the foundation for future defence contracts and technology collaboration in UAVs, radar and electronic warfare.
+2. The pact outlines future contracts and technology collaboration in UAVs, radar systems and electronic warfare.

-3. Ukrainian drone‑combat experts will train and assist the five Gulf states (Saudi Arabia, UAE, Qatar, Kuwait, Bahrain) against Iranian‑manufactured drones.
+3. Ukrainian drone‑combat experts will assist Saudi Arabia, UAE, Qatar, Kuwait and Bahrain against Iranian‑manufactured drones.

-4. Crown Prince Mohammed bin Salman met Zelenskyy on the same day to discuss security and investment aspects of the agreement.
+4. Crown Prince Mohammed bin Salman met President Zelenskyy on the same day to discuss the agreement.

-5. The arrangement opens Ukrainian defence firms to the Gulf defence market, diversifying Ukraine’s export base amid the Russia‑Ukraine war.
+5. The arrangement gives Ukrainian defence firms access to the Gulf defence market, diversifying Ukraine’s export base amid war.

 Background & Context